 The Audit Committee directs the auditing activities of the Company's internal auditors and outside public accounting firm and approves the services of the outside public accounting firm.
 The Audit Committee consists of John L. Cook, Gilbert A. Fuller (Chairman of the committee), H. Craig Moody, Ludmya B. Love and Shital A. Mehta.
-During 2022, the Audit Committee met on three occasions.
+During 2023, the Audit Committee met on three occasions.
 The Board has determined that Gilbert A. Fuller is an audit committee financial expert as defined in Item 407(d) of Regulation S-K under the Exchange Act.

 The Compensation Committee is responsible for recommending to the Board of Directors for approval the annual compensation of each executive officer of the Company and the executive officers of the Company's subsidiaries, developing policy in the areas of compensation and fringe benefits, contributions under the Employee Stock Ownership Plan, contributions under the 401(k) Retirement Savings Plans, Non-Qualified Deferred Compensation Plan, granting of options and other awards under the stock option and incentive plans, and creating other employee compensation plans.
 The Compensation Committee consists of John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody (Chairman of the Committee), Ludmya B. Love and Shital A. Mehta.
 The Compensation Committee is composed solely of independent directors, as defined in the listing standards of The Nasdaq Stock Market.
-During 2022, the Compensation Committee met on four occasions.
+During 2023, the Compensation Committee met on two occasions.

-At our annual meeting of shareholders held on June 17, 2022, we submitted the compensation of our named executive officers to our shareholders in a non-binding vote.
-Our executive compensation program received the votes totaling 37,577,186 for our executive compensation program and 877,221 votes against, with 13,689 abstentions.
+At our annual meeting of shareholders held on June 23, 2023, we submitted the compensation of our named executive officers to our shareholders in a non-binding vote.
+Our executive compensation program received votes totaling 38,991,463 for our executive compensation program and 539,876 votes against, with 20,682 abstentions.
+At the same meeting, a majority of the shareholders approved a non-binding advisory resolution that the shareholders be asked to approve, on an advisory basis, the compensation of the Company's Named Executive Officers every three years during the next six years.
 The Compensation Committee will continue to review the future shareholder voting results and determine whether changes should be made to our executive compensation program based on such voting results.

 The Executive Committee reviews Company policy, major investment activities and other pertinent transactions of the Company.
 The Executive Committee consists of Gilbert A. Fuller, H. Craig Moody, S. Andrew Quist, and Scott M. Quist (Chairman of the committee).
-During 2022, the Executive Committee met on one occasion.
+During 2023, the Executive Committee met on one occasion.

 The Nominating and Corporate Governance Committee identifies individuals qualified to become Board members consistent with the criteria approved by the Board, recommends to the Board the persons to be nominated by the Board for election as directors at a meeting of stockholders, and develops and recommends to the Board a set of corporate governance principles.
 The Nominating and Corporate Governance Committee consists of John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody (Chairman of the committee), Ludmya B. Love and Shital A. Mehta.
 The Nominating and Corporate Governance Committee is composed solely of independent directors, as defined in the listing standards of The Nasdaq Stock Market.
-During 2022, the Nominating and Corporate Governance Committee met on two occasions.
+During 2023, the Nominating and Corporate Governance Committee met on two occasions.